 Designating Kobuk Valley as a national park also meant saving wildlife.
 In particular, the park protects the roaming herd of caribou, one of the last of the world’s great animal migrations.
 Almost half a million of them make a 600-mile journey that takes them across the Kobuk River twice a year.

-To visit the park, you have to get to one of the nearby cities with an airport, either Kotzebue or Bettles.
+Yes, you can visit Kobuk Valley National Park; over 10,000 people do it yearly.
+However, it requires some effort as you can’t simply drive up to this park.
+To visit Kobuk Valley, you first have to get to one of the nearby cities with an airport, either Kotzebue or Bettles.
 From there, you need to charter a small aircraft from one of several authorized companies for a scenic two-hour flight.
 Rates vary, but you can expect to pay several hundred dollars an hour.

-Pro Tip: Unsure about what is the best way to explore Alaska?
-We compared the pros and cons to Seeing Alaska By Cruise or Land Tour.
+Pro Tip: What’s the best way to explore Alaska?
+We compared the pros and cons of Seeing Alaska By Cruise or Land Tour.

 How to Explore the Most Remote U.S. National Park